TanmayBansa1/Parking-System/README.md

 5. Implementation Steps

-  1. License Plate Recognition:
+  a.
+License Plate Recognition:
    - Implement OpenCV algorithms for license plate detection and extraction.
    - Integrate Tesseract-OCR for character recognition from the license plate image.

-  2. Database Integration:
+  b.
+Database Integration:
    - Set up MongoDB database to store license plate numbers, owner details, and timestamps.

-  3. User Interaction:
+  c.
+User Interaction:
    - Implement a user interface to collect car owner's name and phone number.

-  4. Parking Duration and Charges Calculation:
+  d.
+Parking Duration and Charges Calculation:
    - Calculate the parking duration based on entry and exit timestamps.
    - Compute parking charges using the rate of 20 rupees per hour.

 6. Conclusion

    The  Parking System with License Plate Recognition, Tesseract-OCR, and MongoDB integration provides an efficient and user-friendly solution for managing parking spaces.
 By automating the process of license plate recognition, data storage, and payment calculation, the system enhances the overall parking experience for both users and parking operators.
 This project demonstrates the seamless integration of various technologies to create a practical and innovative solution for modern parking management.